 Give the trees and shrubs plenty of room to grow, making sure you research the plant's full-grown size.
 Refer to the information that comes with the tree or ask your garden center for recommendations.
 Use a tape measure to gauge how your new trees and shrubs will fit into your existing landscaping.
 You don't want to plant a tree too close to your home or neighbor's property, which may cause damage to the buildings and tree roots.

 Now you're ready to dig.
 Create a hole that's twice as wide as your container and deep enough that the root ball's soil line sits slightly above ground level.

 Nourish Your New Trees & Shrubs

 Your new trees and shrubs need a good home in nutrient-rich soil.
 When planting, blend in Miracle-Gro® Garden Soil for Trees and Shrubs with your native soil in a 50:50 ratio.
-Make sure the soil line of the root ball is slightly higher than ground level.
+Make sure the soil line of the root ball is slightly higher than the ground level.
 If you have a balled-and-burlapped tree, remove all of the twine and as much of the burlap and wire cage as you can.
 It is especially important to clear off the top half of the rootball, to give roots room to grow.
 Then, start filling the hole with your soil mixture.
 When the hole is half-full, water the tree, then fill in the remaining soil.
-Finally, pull some soil away from the tree trunk to create a donut-shaped ring of soil that will act like a basin to hold water and funnel it to the tree roots, and water moderately again.
+Finally, pull some soil away from the tree trunk to create a donut-shaped ring of soil that will act as a basin to hold water and funnel it to the tree roots, and water moderately again.